BOHSI - TOPICS

 A.S.
 Imada and Associates

-Andrew S. Imada is the president of the International Ergonomics Association, which represents 49 federated societies and networks and 25,000 ergonomists around the world.
+Andrew S. Imada is the President-Elect of the Human Factors and Ergonomics Society.
+He is also Past President of the International Ergonomics Association, which represents 49 federated societies and networks and 25,000 ergonomists around the world.
 He is a specialist in human and organizational change and a Certified Professional Ergonomist.
 Dr. Imada was a professor of Ergonomics and Safety Sciences at the University of Southern California for 19 years.
 He also served as the director of the USC Safety Science Center and the International Distance Learning Liaison at the university’s Center for Scholarly Technology.
 Dr. Imada won the 1998 Liberty Mutual Prize and the 2000 Liberty Mutual Medal in international competitions for occupational safety and ergonomics research.
 His work focuses on helping people and organizations change to improve productivity, safety, quality, and work systems.
 He was a visiting scholar at Luleå University in Sweden, teaching graduate courses on implementing participatory strategies for improving safety, ergonomics and productivity and has served on the Board of Consulting Editors for the Journal of Applied Psychology.
-He has served as a director on the Board of Certification in Professional Ergonomics and is a fellow of the Human Factors and Ergonomics Society and the International Ergonomics Association.
+He has served as a director on the Board of Certification in Professional Ergonomics and is a Fellow of the Human Factors and Ergonomics Society and the International Ergonomics Association.
 Dr. Imada earned his Bachelor of Arts in psychology and business from the University of San Francisco and his masters and doctoral degrees from The Ohio State University in industrial and organizational psychology.

 | || |